Skip to main content

 Accommodations as a Form of Biochemical Support

-Understanding this biological context reframes the purpose of in wellness programs.
+Understanding this biological context reframes the purpose of reasonable accommodations in wellness programs.
 They are transformed from simple adjustments into targeted interventions designed to downregulate a chronically activated HPA axis.
 By modifying the environment and expectations of a wellness program, we reduce the number of perceived threats, lower the allostatic load, and create the physiological space for the endocrine system to re-establish balance.
 Each accommodation is a strategic input designed to produce a specific biochemical output.

 Consider these examples through a physiological lens: